Graduate Program Admissions

 Statement of Purpose.
-A statement of one to two pages in length (approximately 700 words) outlining your reasons for pursuing the Ph.D. at The University of Texas at Austin should be submitted as part of your online electronic application (in the essay/statement section).
+A statement of one to two pages in length (no more than 700 words) outlining your reasons for pursuing the Ph.D. at The University of Texas at Austin should be submitted, either as part of your online electronic application or uploaded as a separate document.

 Application fee (U.S. — $65; International — $90).
 Fees are subject to change so please refer to the ApplyTexas website for current fee information.